Xiejiadong/collapsedCoreness/README.md

 ## collapsedCoreness

-The code is for the Collapsed Coreness Problem, collapsedCoreness "Discovering Key Users for Defending Network Structural Stability", Fan Zhang · Jiadong Xie · Kai Wang · Shiyu Yang · Yu Jiang, WWWJ 2021.
+The code is for the Collapsed Coreness Problem, published in the paper "Discovering Key Users for Defending Network Structural Stability", Fan Zhang · Jiadong Xie · Kai Wang · Shiyu Yang · Yu Jiang, WWWJ 2021.

 ## Files